 This gives you an opportunity to understand where their expectations lie in terms of professional development and helps you assess their understanding of the company and the position itself.

 After asking about the candidate’s career goals, transition to role-specific questions.
-It can be useful to come up with a list of interview questions ahead of time.
+Consider coming up with a list of interview questions ahead of time.

 7. Gather more information with follow up questions

 Gather additional information about a candidate’s experience by asking follow-up questions.
-Asking a candidate to expand on their answers can give you greater insight into their thought processes, personality and experience.
+Asking a candidate to expand on their answers can give you greater insight into their thought processes, personality, values and experience.

 Always be ready to ask a follow-up question and use your list of pre-written interview questions as a guide, rather than a strict plan.